Year 2000

 A recently revised website gives a concise account of the consortium, (www.respiratorygenetherapy.org.uk/about).

 So the CF Trust has been involved from 2000 – in fact, the funding and difficulties in funding the GTC have dominated the research aspects of the charity particularly around the time of the 2008 recession.
 It has been a very long 20 years, at times exciting, disappointing, and controversial.
-Hopefully, the collaboration with “biopharma” will eventually result in a product which is effective and particularly for the 10% of people with CF who do not benefit from the new highly effective modulator therapies.
+Hopefully, the recent collaboration with “biopharma” will eventually result in a product which is effective particularly for the 10% of people with CF who do not benefit from the new highly effective modulator therapies.

-March 29th.
+29.3.2000.
 Meeting on Neonatal CF Screening in London

 Dr David Elliman